Phillip Island

 Phillip Island is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Phillip Island's dwelling structure at the latest Census comprised 89.1% houses and 11.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Vic.'s 93.3% houses and 6.7% other dwellings.
-Home ownership in Phillip Island was at 47.8%, with the rest either mortgaged (29.2%) or rented (22.9%).
+Phillip Island's dwelling structures, as per the latest Census, consisted of 89.1% houses and 11.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Vic.'s figures were 93.3% houses and 6.7% other dwellings.
+Home ownership in Phillip Island stood at 47.8%, with mortgaged dwellings at 29.2% and rented ones at 22.9%.
 The median monthly mortgage repayment was $1,517, higher than Non-Metro Vic.'s average of $1,450.
-Median weekly rent in Phillip Island was $330, compared to Non-Metro Vic.'s $295.
-Nationally, Phillip Island's mortgage repayments were lower at $1,863 and rents were substantially below the national figure of $375.
+The median weekly rent figure in Phillip Island was $330, compared to Non-Metro Vic.'s $295.
+Nationally, Phillip Island's mortgage repayments were lower at $1,517 versus Australia's average of $1,863, and rents were substantially lower at $330 compared to the national figure of $375.

 Frequently Asked Questions - Housing